 Here’s why it's worth the time invested:

-The first step is to identify the important roles you play (or want to play) in life.
-Quick tip: leave out roles that aren’t serving you.
-For example, if you are on the board of a charity that was important to you years ago.
-Keep chairwoman off the list if you’re ready to let it go.
+The first step is to identify the roles you play (or want to play) in your life.
+Let go of roles that no longer serve you.
+When you're ready to let go of a charity that was important to you years ago but no longer serves you, keep chairwoman off the list.

 A few prompts to get you started:

-Next, think about how you want to be remembered by each group.
-It’s morbid, but imagine what you want the important people in your life to say about you at your funeral.
-Get very detailed.
-Here’s an example from my life plan:
+Next, consider the way each group would remember you.
+Imagine what you want the important people in your life to say about you at your funeral.
+Get as detailed as you can.
+I'll give you an example from my life plan:

 Third, decide what matters most.
 It’s time to make a list of your priorities.
 I know this is hard but you have to put yourself on top of this list.
 You need to take care of yourself both mentally and physically.
 This life accounts diagram is a great visual to get started.